potassco/train-scheduling-with-hybrid-asp/README.md

 - Please download instances.tar.gz from https://github.com/potassco/train-scheduling-with-hybrid-asp/releases
 and extract them to the root folder of this git.

+If you are using conda, you can install all required packages into a new environment:

+- create and activate a new conda environment
+- conda install -c potassco clingo-dl
+- conda install -c conda-forge thriftpy2
+- conda install -c conda-forge openjdk
+- pip install -r requirements.txt

 ## CONTENT

 - encodings: Folder containing all ASPmDL encodings including optimization and heuristics